Percival Stacy Waddy: Life

-In 1907 Waddy was asked to apply for the head mastership of his old school, The King's School, Parramatta.
+In 1907, Waddy was asked to apply for the head mastership of his old school, The King's School, Parramatta.
 He did not want to leave his parish work, he had had no experience or training in teaching, but he was told that the need for him was great and he gave way.
 He was a success from the first day of his appointment, the number of boys at the school increased very much, the house system was introduced, and a preparatory school was started.
-Sport was given its due place and its standard went up immensely, scholarship was not neglected, and Waddy took the beginners for classics so that the boys might realize from the start that Latin and Greek need not be dull subjects; but all the time character-building was treated as the most important part of school life.
+Sport was given its due place and its standard went up immensely, scholarship was not neglected, and Waddy took the beginners for classics so that the boys might realise from the start that Latin and Greek need not be dull subjects; but all the time character-building was treated as the most important part of school life.

-In 1913 he had a temporary break-down partly from over-work, went to England on six months' leave, and soon after World War I broke out in August 1914, acted as a chaplain at the Liverpool camp.
+In 1913, he had a temporary break-down partly from over-work, went to England on six months' leave, and soon after World War I broke out in August 1914, acted as a chaplain at the Liverpool camp.
 He applied for a year's leave of absence from his school to go to the front in 1916, but the council of the school would not grant it, and Waddy with much regret resigned and said good-bye to the school at the prizegiving on 16 June.
 He sailed on 22 August, and whether on a troopship, in camp in England, at the front in France or in Palestine, had the same understanding comradeship with the men as he had had with the boys of his school.
 He was invalided home to Australia in July 1918 and arrived in September.
 Soon afterwards he was offered a canonry of St. George's Cathedral, Jerusalem, as Archdeacon for Palestine, Syria and Trans-Jordan then he was in charge of re-organizing the education work of the Anglican Church there.
 He was at Jerusalem for over five years, and in July 1924 was appointed secretary of the Society for the Propagation of the Gospel in Foreign Parts.
 As archdeacon he was succeeded by Weston Henry Stewart, who became Bishop of Jerusalem in 1943.